tylorr/assetman/README.md

 ## Commands

 * `all` This command will convert all assets in the `boar_repo` folder.
-* `recent` Scan the boar log and convert and modified or new files in the last commit.
+* `recent` Scan the boar log and convert modified or new files in the last commit.
 * `convert` Takes a pattern argument and converts all the files that match using the appropriate converter from `assets.json`.
 Take care to use quotation marks when specifying a pattern.
 Example: `assetman convert "images/*.*"`.